zaphosting/docs/en/fivem_txadmin_setup.md

 Almost done!
 Now we can make the last changes in the server.cfg, now we just press "Save & Run Server" and the FiveM server will start automatically!

+### Remote URL Template

+If a template is to be installed that is not linked in TxAdmin itself, this function can be used to specify a separate recipe that is executed on the server.

+### Custom Template

+This option is intended for users who have already created their own recipe and want to reload it.